The Radio Glen Twin Line TBU Telebalance Unit

 Post Scripts

 I recently saw a circuit in Electronics Design News which showed a rather cunning way to improve the crosstalk cancellation despite variations in the line impedance.
 It used a ladder network in front of the hybrid which was similar to an RF isolator used to isolate RF PAs from changing antenna impedances.
-The trade off is that you need to drive more signal into the isolator to overcome the losses in the resistor network, but power is not in short supply in a mains powered device so this could be a very useful trick.
+The trade off is that you need to drive more voltage swing into the isolator to overcome the losses in the resistor network, but voltage swing is not in short supply in a mains powered device.
+This could be a very useful trick.

 2019 Update